-Koreas to jointly verify removal of guard posts next week
+Koreas to verify removal of border guard posts next week

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

+The dismantled or disarmed guard posts were located inside the 248-kilometer (155-mile) -long Demilitarized Zone, the strip of land that bisects the Korean Peninsula.
+Unlike its name, it’s the world’s most heavily fortified border strewn with an estimated 2 million land mines and has been the scene of numerous cases of violence and bloodshed.

-Under the September agreements, the Koreas have also taken steps to demilitarize the shared border village, halted live-fire drills along the border and have been removing mines to conduct joint searches for Korean War dead.
+Under the September agreements, the Koreas have also taken steps to demilitarize the shared border village of Panmunjom inside the DMZ, halted live-fire drills along the border and have been removing mines to conduct joint searches for Korean War dead.

+These steps have triggered a fierce backlash from many conservatives in South Korea, who argue that South Korea’s liberal government led by President Moon Jae-in should not have agreed to such conventional arms reduction programs at a time when North Korea’s nuclear threats remain unchanged.
+The latest removal of guard posts would leave South Korea with about 50 such DMZ posts and North Korea with 150, according to defense experts in South Korea.

+U.S.-led diplomacy on North Korea’s nuclear program has produced little headway in recent months as skepticism grew over North Korea’s vague commitment to nuclear disarmament.